 I like to think of myself as a "plucky trier" never willingly ready to give up!

 I've had a thirty five year career in the energy industry, enjoyed some wonderful opportunities and achieved things I never dreamed of when I started out.
 During this time I've been an operations manager and project manager, working on a wide range of projects and technologies.
-More recently I've moved into the third sector and apart from being chair of the Maxwell Centre I run my own organisation, Phoenix Development, which provides career support in the energy sector for aspiring project professionals.
+More recently I've moved into the third sector and apart from being Secretary of the Maxwell Centre I run my own organisation, Phoenix Development, which provides career support in the energy sector for aspiring project professionals.

 There are a number of reasons I love working with the Maxwell Centre – feeling that I'm part of something that's making a difference; working with the other board members, staff and volunteers; seeing people come in and benefit from the services we offer.
 The part that really gives me a buzz though is when I'm in the centre and especially in the garden and seeing the energy of it all, that's what does it for me!

 I have been involved with the Maxwell Centre since returning to Dundee in early 1995.
 During this time I have been a client, a customer and for the past 15 years I have been involved in the management of the Centre.
 During this time I have been Secretary, Vice Chair, Chair and am currently Treasurer.

 I am involved in a number of groups within Coldside Ward including the Regeneration Forum and the Coldside Forum.
 I am a great believer in community empowerment and local people being involved in running local services.